Couplings among different degrees of freedom

 )

 is designed to represent the coupling patterns in such cases.
-Here, in the second construction function the matrix acts on the local $(S^x, S^y, S^z)^T$ vector space, and in the third construction function the matrix acts on the local $(u^x[, u^y[, u^z]])^T$ vector space depending on the dimension of the lattice vibrations.
+Here, in construction functions for spin systems the matrix acts on the local $(S^x, S^y, S^z)^T$ vector space, and in the construction functions for phonon systems the matrix acts on the local $(u^x[, u^y[, u^z]])^T$ vector space depending on the dimension of the lattice vibrations.

 The following codes construct the coupling pattern of the above spin-dependent hopping example: